 Introducing formula feeds

-It helps to drop breastfeeds one at a time – whichever one meets your needs.
-If you replace a breastfeed with a formula feed, it can take around 5 to 7 days for your breasts to adjust to the missing feed.
+When replacing a breast milk feed with a formula feed, it can take around 5 to 7 days for your breasts to adjust.

 Offering the first bottle

 You might find that your baby refuses to take a bottle.
 This is especially common if your baby has been successfully breastfeeding for some time.

 It might be tricky at first, but if you go slowly and work at your baby's pace, they will get the hang of it.